The Phone Handbook

 Do I Have a Choice for My Local Telephone Service?

 Minnesota customers can often choose between companies when signing up for local phone service, though some areas of the state still have only one available provider.
 To find out if there is competition for telephone service in your area, contact the Minnesota Department of Commerce.
 The Department of Commerce maintains a searchable database of local service providers available in Minnesota cities, along with contact information for each provider.
-This searchable database can be found here You may also contact the Department of Commerce’s Telecommunications Division by telephone at 651-539-1883 or by email at email@example.com.
+If you do not have Internet access, Internet access may be available at your nearest public library.
+You may also contact the Department of Commerce’s Telecommunications Division by telephone at (651) 539-1883 or by email at email@example.com.

 What is the Cost of Local Phone Service?

 The cost of local service varies widely.
 Before selecting a local service provider, call several and request a price list of all the services they offer.
 This list should give you a good idea of what is available to you and what it costs.
 If you do not understand the information, ask the telephone company about it.
 The rates are also part of the company’s “tariffs,” which are filed with the Minnesota Department of Commerce and available to consumers.
 Be sure to ask about all applicable surcharges and fees so that you can compare among service providers.
 It is also a good idea to ask in advance what you can expect your first bill to look like.